Community Convos

 We addresses these challenges by turning attention to the inner landscapes of people’s lives, namely, our worldviews, values, cognitive and behavioral patterns, interpersonal relationship dynamics, and personal connections with urban green spaces.

 Through nature-based education, community building, and evidence-based experiential practice, we support individuals in cultivating the inner awareness and skills needed to engage with the world wisely, responsibly, and compassionately.
-We believe this inner-to-outer personal growth and connection is one of the greatest gifts we can offer to our children, communities, and the planet.

 The program offers what Peter Wayne at the Osher Center for Integrative Health at the Harvard University Medical School describes as “thinking globally, acting extremely locally.”